innovatodev/WindowsFresh/README.md

-Most of the tweaks are taken from :
+Thanks to :

 https://github.com/Disassembler0/Win10-Initial-Setup-Script

 https://github.com/farag2/Windows-10-Sophia-Script

-And added a lot myself too.
+Lot of tweaks are taken from here, i added/modified a lot but a big part are from these two repositories